 Do not use disinfectants containing high concentrations of alcohol or alkaline substances, such as 70% alcohol.
 We recommend products such as SanDes (DTI Sweden) and Virkon (Viroderm).

 We recommend careful vacuuming, ideally once a week, with a gentle nozzle, to help maintain the fabrics colour and appearance.
 For removable covers, see the manufacturer’s washing instructions or contact us for advice.

-Look up information on stain removal for the specific type of stain: chocolate, coffee, ink, etc. Test the cleaning agent on a less visible area before using it.
+Look up information on stain removal for the specific type of stain: chocolate, coffee, ink, etc. Test the cleaning agent on a smaller, less visible area before using it.
 We always recommend contacting a professional dry cleaner, especially for larger stains and/or thorough cleaning.

-Wipe the furniture down regularly with a damp cloth, and possibly a mild cleaner.
-Wipe dry with a dry cloth.
-Do not use scouring powder or other products containing abrasives or ammonia.
+Wipe down regularly with a damp cloth, and possibly a mild detergent, followed by a dry cloth.
+Do not use scouring powder or products containing abrasives or ammonia.

 Stone can generally withstand heat, cold and most liquids.
 However, take care with salt, lemon and carbonic acid, which can corrode stone, while oil and grease may soak in.

-Plastic and PUR rubber
+Plastic and PUR-rubber

 Wipe the surface with a dry or damp cloth for daily cleaning.
 Wipe dry when needed.
 Use a mild cleaning agent when needed.